sparkutils/dmn-4-spark/README.md

 [This report view](https://sparkutils.github.io/quality_performance_tests/reports/report_server_1m_count_vs_cache_count_inc_dmn/index.html) is against "json baseline in codegen" (plain Spark creating an array of boolean output), "json no forceEval in codegen compile evals false - extra config" (Qualitys typical audited output) and "json dmn codegen" for the kogito-4-spark run saving to an array of booleans.

+NB 1: Although the average here is 0.65ms per row with Kogito other far more complex tests have shown 20ms per row, again YMMV and measurement is essential.
-NB: The overhead of saving a Quality style audit trail is significant, this would further slow down DMN related times e.g. [in this report](https://sparkutils.github.io/quality_performance_tests/reports/report_server_to_1m_rc5_vs_spark_with_audit/index.html):
+NB 2: The overhead of saving a Quality style audit trail is significant, this would further slow down DMN related times e.g. [in this report](https://sparkutils.github.io/quality_performance_tests/reports/report_server_to_1m_rc5_vs_spark_with_audit/index.html):

 ![image](https://github.com/user-attachments/assets/012c3ee4-f455-428d-873c-6e351bbaaa0c)